Slovenia in the Eurovision Song Contest: Hostings

-Kvalifikacija za Millstreet

 Conductors

 Between 1993 and 1998, Slovenia sent a native conductor to the contest every year the country took part until the orchestra was dropped by the EBU in 1999.

 Commentators and spokespersons

 For the show's broadcast on RTVSLO, various commentators have provided commentary on the contest in the Slovene language.
 At the Eurovision Song Contest after all points are calculated, the presenters of the show call upon each voting country to invite each respective spokesperson to announce the results of their vote on-screen.
-From 2014 to 2022, RTVSLO has arranged radio broadcast on the contest.
+RTVSLO has also arranged radio broadcasts of the contest, featuring the respective semi-final that Slovenia is competing in and the grand final.
+RTVSLO has also organised a live broadcast of the final on its 4D platform with simultaneous television commentary.
+For the 2023 contest, Žana E. Čeh provided online commentary.